nategreco/CarND-Behavioral-Cloning-P3/writeup/README.md

 I used my own training data for training, which included 3 laps counter-clockwise on track 1, 3 laps clockwise on track 1, and 1 lap clockwise on track 2.
 Both the clockwise and counter-clockwise laps helped train prevent a bias in the model towards left versus right steering, similarly to the flipping of the images.
 The data from track 2 helped generalize the model to using other road markings and image ques for position indication.
 Overall, 17,925 car positions were captured, 3 images of each, and all images were flipped.
 This made the total sample of data points 107,550.
 Training and validation data was handled as follows:

 * Training samples were shuffled
+* Training data was filtered to reduce bias from a zero steering position
 * Center image and left/right images with steering offset were added
 * All images were augmented as described above
 * All 3 images were then flpped and added again, making 6 samples total per position
-* Images were resized in the first layer
-* Images were normalized in the second layer
+* Images were normalized in the first layer
-* Images were cropped in third layer
+* Images were cropped in second layer

 See example left/center/right images:

 ![Left][image10] ![Center][image11] ![Right][image12]

+See histogram of steering positions before/after filtering:

+![Before][image13] ![After][image14]

 ### Model Architecture and Training Strategy